S0AndS0/Perinoid_Pipes/Documentation/Contributing_code_maintenance.md

 ```

  > The above function maybe written into your terminal or saved to a file, so
- long as it is `source`d into your current terminal's shell enviroment the above
+ long as it is `source`d into your current terminal's shell environment the above
  function can then be used to format git commits.

 ### Example of formatted commit with above function